 In the finished effect, each time the screen is tapped the texture applied to the particles changes.

-Apply inventory_text.-animation to the particle systems:
+To apply inventory_controller to the particle systems:

-You can create patches representing properties for objects and assets in Spark AR Studio.
 We'll use logic to change the Current Frame property of the texture sequence.

 To create the patch: